RileyManda/space-travelers-hub/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need:<br>
+Node js

 ### Setup